rice-eclipse/slonk/README.md

 ## Installation and dependencies

-RESFET Controller v2 is written in Rust, and uses Cargo, the main Rust build system, to
+RESFET Controller v2 is written in Rust, and uses Cargo, the main Rust build system, to build and test.
+We recommend using [rustup](https://rustup.rs) to set up the Rust build environment.
+We will list any dependencies we add here (such as for C interoperation).

 ## Building